-The symmetric cryptographic library SCL - in both versions - offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
-In addition the SCL implements computation of a CMAC using AES and 3DES algorithms.
+The symmetric cryptographic libraries SCL - in three versions - offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
+In addition the SCL implements computation of a CMAC using AES and 3DES algorithms, and the version v2.13.001 supports the Retail-MAC functionality using the 3DES algorithm too .
 The SCL implements already several block cipher modes as declared in this document and covers a wide range of applications, but the SCL offers in addition the flexibility to implement additional user defined block cipher modes.
 The SCL is delivered as object code and in this way integrated in the user software.

-Both library versions provide a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserve the security and performance requirements as required by the user.
+The three library versions provide a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserve the security and performance requirements as required by the user.
 Even in the basic configuration the SCL meets the targeted security level, which can be further increased by means of configuration options.